Curaçao International Airport: Organisational development

 Curaçao International Airport N.V.
 (Curinta) was founded in 1977 and operated the Airport until 2013.
 Its predecessor was the 'Luchthavenbedrijf' (airport company), which was a department of the Government of Curaçao.
 After 2013, a public-private partnership was founded.
-The Curaçao Airport Holding (CAH) is owned by the government and CAH owns the airport and 450 hectares (1100 acres) of land around it.
-The CAH acts as supervisor of the Curaçao Airport Partners (CAP) who has a 30-year concession to operate and develop the airport.
+The Curaçao Airport Holding (CAH) is owned by the government, and CAH owns the airport and 450 hectares (1100 acres) of land around it.
+The CAH acts as the supervisor of the Curaçao Airport Partners (CAP) who has a 30-year concession to operate and develop the airport.
 The CAP is a consortium of Zürich Airport (Switzerland), Janssen de Jong (the Netherlands) and CCR (Brazil).

 2010s

 In the 2010s, renovations and expansions were started so the airport could host more passengers.
 The runway and taxiway were renovated, a plaza was opened with catering and retail, and the old terminal was demolished.
 A new departure hall took its place.
 It is fully air-conditioned with a system using cold seawater.
 The airport receives about 3,300 private jets and airplanes yearly.
-A dedicated terminal or Jet Centre was opened to efficiently handle VIPS and artists at large events, and to be ready for even more private passengers in the future.
+A dedicated terminal or jet center was opened to efficiently handle VIPS and artists at large events and to be ready for even more private passengers in the future.